segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/databricks-profiles-sync.md

 > warning ""
 > To configure your warehouse, you'll need read and write permissions.

-### Step 1: Name your destination
+### Step 1: Name your schema

-Add a name to help you identify your warehouse in Segment.
-You can change this name at any time by navigating to the destination settings (**Connections > Destinations > Settings**) page.
+Pick a name to help you identify this space in the warehouse, or use the default name provided.
+You can't change this name once the warehouse is connected.

 ### Step 2: Enter the Databricks compute resources URL